-NCERT Solutions for Class 10 History Chapter 4: Age of Industrialisation help students to score good marks in the exams.
-These NCERT Solutions are prepared by expert teachers and available with free PDF download option.
+NCERT Solutions for Class 10 History Chapter 4 Age of Industrialisation help students to score good marks in the exams.
+These NCERT Solutions are prepared by expert teachers and based on the latest pattern and edition NCERT book.
 Here we have provided answers to all the questions in a very easy language.

-Class 10 History Chapter 4 Age of Industrialisation free PDF
+Class 10 History Chapter 4 Age of Industrialisation NCERT Questions and Answers

 |Book||NCERT Class 10 History|

 (a) Women workers in Britain attacked the Spinning Jenny.

 (b) In the seventeenth century merchants from towns in Europe began employing peasants and artisans within the villages.

 (c) The port of Surat declined by the end of the eighteenth century.